WXVT-LD: History

-On August 25, 2009, Commonwealth Broadcasting Group, owner of WABG-TV, filed an application for an LPTV station on RF channel 17 licensed to Cleveland, which was granted on February 25, 2010; on that date, the current WXVT-LD began as W17DI-D. On December 12, 2011, it was changed to WFXW-LD.
+On August 25, 2009, Commonwealth Broadcasting Group, owner of WABG-TV, filed an application for a low-power television station on RF channel 17, licensed to Cleveland, Mississippi.
+The application was granted by the Federal Communications Commission on February 25, 2010, and the station was assigned the call sign W17DI-D. The call sign was changed to WFXW-LD on December 12, 2011.
+Although the construction permit dated to 2010, the channel 17 facility did not begin broadcasting until 2017.